Booligoosh/playground-fe4Ulb6e/markdowns/welcome.md

 # HTML syntax for beginners

 > This post was orginially publised on [Code The Web][ctw], a blog and tutorial site for beginners to learn Web Development.
-[Check it out here.][ctw]
+You can [check it out here.][ctw]

 The syntax of a language is how it works.
 How to actually write it.
 Learn the HTML syntax below...